Last Updated on

-But if you want an Asana replacement that can help handle both small to complex project management needs, Wrike could easily be your best freemium project management program.
+But if you want an Asana replacement that can help handle both small to complex project management needs, the Wrike app could easily be your best freemium project management program.

 Wrike is a real-time work management program for small, medium and large organizations no matter the industry they operate in.
 Team members can create projects, tasks, subtasks and any combination of folders to break a big project into manageable tasks.

 It also provides Gant Charts with the ability to set task dependencies.
 That way you can really track the progress of your project and be flexible since you can foresee outcomes and act accordingly.

 With Dynamic Request Forms, you can request specific information from a team or team member, meaning you’d collect all you need without having to search or scroll down a message thread like you would with Asana, Trello, Basecamp, and Slack.

 You can also upload and edit files and conduct file management in real-time.
 Everyone on-board can the see the changes immediately, so you can all read from the same page all the way.
 Wrike is also mobile ready, complete with Android apps and IOS version for on-the-go team members.
 Remote teams will also have their documents, brainstorming sessions, plans and project progress data secured with Wrike’s legendary project management software encryption.